MTES-MCT/fluctuat/fluctuat-api/README.md

 ## Run in dev mode

-Start the server with a live reload deamon
+Start the server with a live reload daemon

     yarn start